Top 10 Most Basic SQL Commands To Know - Qiling

 Syntax to insert into multiple columns:

-The INSERT INTO command is also used if you add values in multiple columns.
+The INSERT INTO command is also used to add values in multiple columns, in addition to adding a single value to a single column.

 Syntax: